 The downsides are vendor lock-in with no graceful way to exit if technology changes, last-mile UI customization, and narrow parametrization of workflow and data.
 Also, of the three options, this one has the greatest likelihood of business disruption.

-- Do not want to be locked into a single vendor
+- Do not want to be locked into a single vendor;

-- Need to allot finite resources to innovation, not a major system implementation
+- Need to allot finite resources to innovation, not a major system implementation;

-- Want the agility to respond to future changes in technology and the market
+- Want the agility to respond to future changes in technology and the market.

-To achieve these objectives, it just takes the right low-code platform, one that is enterprise-grade, is SAP-certified, and offers SAP connectors and integrations.
+Just like Green Cargo did, to achieve these objectives, it just takes the right low-code platform, one that is enterprise-grade, is SAP-certified, and offers SAP connectors and integrations.

 The minor disadvantage is that migration to S/4HANA is still in the cards.
-However, because only the core aspects of SAP are moving and not everything tied to it, it’s not a huge undertaking like a complete conversion or brand new implementation.
+However, because only the vanilla aspects of SAP are moving and not everything tied to it, it’s not a huge undertaking like a complete conversion or brand new implementation.
 This option also carries the least risk of business disruption.

 If Innovation Is Your Thing

 You can use OutSystems to start modernizing your apps to prepare for a hybrid migration so that you continue innovating while preparing for a clean migration that enables SAP to get back to what it does best.

 In addition, OutSystems can be part of a greenfield implementation or full migration, enabling innovation in other ways.
 For example, you can use it to create applications for the new installation or to re-architect customized legacy apps that must be part of the lift-and-shift.
-To learn more, visit our SAP page.